 HSA Home Warranty does business through its HSA Home Warranty, Inc. and other subsidiary companies, including Home Security of America, Inc., Home Security Association, Inc., HSA Home Warranty, Inc., Home Security of Wisconsin, and Home Security Association of Virginia, Inc.

-The plans below are for buyers/sellers.
-You may purchase a home warranty direct for a home not involved in a real estate transaction.
-However, you must call the HSA Home Warranty Sales number 800-367-1448 for pricing.
-The sales representative said the same coverage is available for existing homeowners that are available for buyers/sellers.
+The plans below are for buyers and sellers.
+You may purchase a home warranty direct for a home not involved in a current real estate transaction.
+For pricing you must call the HSA Home Warranty Sales number 800-367-1448.
+The sales representative said the same coverage is available for current homeowners than is available for buyers and sellers.

 Real Estate Plans

 HSA Home Warranty is designed for buyers and sellers and real estate professionals, even though it also offers direct plans to homeowners.
 Pricing varies by plan and state.
 Seller coverage is the effective date of application.
 Buyer coverage effective date of closing for a 12-month period and is renewable.

 You may purchase coverage for some excluded items.
 You’ll have to speak with a company representative to find out if the optional coverage is available for the item you need to be covered and if it is available in your area.
 For exclusions on homes not involved in a current real estate transaction, you must speak with a company representative.

 |Domestic Water Heater||Solar/solar-assisted water heating units, circulating pumps, expansion tanks, energy conservation flues and vents.|